jsimpso81/WPIlibMathLabVIEW_Examples/FRC_Traj_Robot_Sample_4/readme.md

 There are network table variables that can be watched during execution to view the current trajectory error and the drive system variables.

-There are 3 custom subVI for the Trajectory.
+There are several custom subVI for the Trajectory.
-	TRAJECTORY_CREATE_PAATHFINDER_BEGIN
+- TRAJECTORY_CREATE_PAATHFINDER_BEGIN
-	TRAJECTORY_EXECUTE
+- TRAJECTORY_EXECUTE
+- TRAJECTORY_EXECUTE_REVERSE
-	TRAJECTORY_FGV
+- TRAJECTORY_FGV

 Hopefully they are documented enough to figure out what they do and how they work.